Every day, all over the world, people face prejudice, discrimination and violence in the workplace and in society

 and trade union bodies such as

-Recently, the International Labour Organisation ILO has also noticed the importance of this type of non-discrimination policies.
+The International Labour Organisation ILO has also noticed the importance of this type of non-discrimination policies.
 Read about its PRIDE project here.

 However, not every trade union has actively taken up LGBTI rights issues or developed strategies to confront discrimination and prejudice in the workplace.

-This website documents the development in preventing and combating discrimination on the basis of sexual orientation or gender identity
+This web site documents the development in preventing and combating discrimination on the basis of sexual orientation or gender identity

 at the labour market and the workplace, and focuses on the role of trade unions and trade union organisations.
 It talks about LGBT (lesbian, gay, bisexual and transgender)